HaydenBattig/CodeHSJavaScriptKarel/README.md

-# CodeHSJavaScriptKarel
+# CodeHS Karel JAVA Edition

+### Current Version: 0.0.1 (Pre Release)

-Project for documenting the activities, quizes, and questions for the CodeHS Karel course JavaScript
+Project for recording and documenting the CodeHS Karel JavaScript activities and units.

+**This project is only to be used for educational purposes.**